 Medial Thigh Lift

 targets the inner thigh.
 During an inner thigh lift, an incision is made at the area where the thigh and pubic area meet.
 A wedge of skin and fat is then removed and the skin is closed, leading to skin tightening, an improved leg contour and enhanced skin elasticity.

 is designed to tighten skin on the front and outside of the leg.
 During a lateral thigh lift, an incision is made at the top of the leg where the lower edge of your underwear would be.
 A certain amount of skin is then removed before pulling the remaining skin up and attaching it to the same area.
 Through this technique, a lateral thigh lift serves to tighten skin along both the right and left side of the leg.
 This procedure is especially helpful to those who have excess skin after significant weight loss.

-During your thigh lift surgery consultation at NYC Surgical, your surgeon will discuss your treatment options and the results you can expect from your surgery.
+During your thigh lift surgery consultation at City Surgery Care, your surgeon will discuss your treatment options and the results you can expect from your surgery.